TD91988/TD91988/README.md

 ### Hello World! 👋

 ## My name is Tushar Dalvi,
-## currently in Dublin, Ireland.
-I have 5 years of experience in database development, as a data analyst, I have 3 years of experience.
 ## I have working experience in data gathering, data management, governance and integrity, exploratory data analysis, machine learning & deep learning modeling and model deployement.
-## I have hands-on experience in DBMS concepts, I have used SQL for more than 5 years, also I have proven experience in designing and deployment of ETL, and Data warehouse.
+## I have hands-on experience in DBMS concepts, I have used SQL to handle large dataset, also I have proven experience in designing and deployment of ETL, and Data warehouse.
 I used python for data gathering, and performing data analysis, using libraries like pandas, numpy, and used Tableau, Power BI for a Business intelligence, and visualization tool.
 ## Beside's programming, I enjoy eating food and traveling.!

 - 🔭 I’m currently working on a <b>Machine Learning</b> and <b>Data Analysis Projects</b>!